Frequently Asked Questions

 The Super-Curriculum is the umbrella term for activities that foster academic endeavour beyond the measurable outcomes of examination results.
 It includes, but is not limited to, wider reading, research, essay competitions, Olympiads and other academic endeavours, like the Engineering Education Scheme.
 It also involves debating, boys giving lectures, academic trips both in the UK and abroad, and finally, our flagship Elective programme, which offers boys in the Remove, Fifth Form and Sixth Form opportunities to experience non-examined courses alongside their standard subjects.

 Can boys study additional languages off the timetable?

 Yes, we offer Arabic, Cantonese, Dutch, French, German, Italian, Japanese, Mandarin, Modern Greek, Polish, Russian and Spanish as off-timetable options.

 How does Harrow support boys with special educational needs?

-Although we do not have the facilities to offer highly specialised and intensive support, our qualified Learning Support team supports boys with mild dyslexia and other learning difficulties through one-to-one lessons, help with study skills and certain individual arrangements, such as extra time in examinations.
-We can also arrange for boys to be assessed for dyslexia and other learning difficulties.
-Parents considering Harrow for a boy with special educational needs should discuss those needs with the Registrar before registering, and provide reports from educational psychologists or medical personnel, as appropriate.
-For more information, contact the Head of Learning Support.
+Although we do not have the facilities to offer highly specialised and intensive support, our qualified Learning Skills team supports boys with mild dyslexia and other learning difficulties through one-to-one lessons, help with study skills and certain individual arrangements.
+We also make access arrangements for internal and external examinations for boys with special educational needs or disabilities, in accordance with the guidelines published by the Joint Council for Qualifications (JCQ).
+Parents considering Harrow for a boy with special educational needs should discuss those needs with the Registrar before registering.
+For more information, visit our SEND pages or contact the Head of Learning Support.